alloyzeus/az-wall/README.md

 ## Working strategy

 - Use existing methodologies, concepts, technologies and their implementations as the starting point.
-Try to avoid introducing new things.
-Existing things are probably proven and familiar.
+Try to avoid developing/introducing new things.
+Find existing works that have matured.
+  They are usually battle-proven and a number people are already familiar with them.
 - Sometimes, it's better to start of with a completely new concept and then merge it with other concepts later on than bending existing concepts.
 When it's required to introduce a new concept, use the most relevant real-world concept as the base.
 - Observe the pain points from real-world practice and think the solution for those pains.
+Don't address them individually but attempt to correlate with others.
+Some individual pains could be addressed with a single solution.
+- Reality-check by reproducing existing, in-production systems.

 ## The Methodology